Hello there, how are you doing? For the past few months I’ve been

 We had a whole bunch of coconut fibers leftover from when we made our wine glass planters a while back, but you should also be able to find some at your local garden center or even pet shop.
 Just ask for natural nesting material 😉

 How to Make The Base Napkin Rings

 There are tons of tutorials on how to make napkin rings from empty towel rolls, so I won’t bore you with another one.
 Just cut the rolls into 5 cm (2″) sections, wrap them with a strip of burlap and then a strip scrapbook paper.
-I cut the burlap strips a little wider than the rolls so the frayed edges would peek out from under the scrapbook paper and then glued some twig on to the covered rolls.
+I cut the burlap strips a little wider than the rolls so the frayed edges would peek out from under the scrapbook paper.

-I know you can buy small bird’s nests at craft stores, but they are so easy to make and cost next to nothing too.
+I know you can buy small bird’s nests at craft stores, but they are so easy to make, take less than a minute, and cost next to nothing too.
 All you need to do is take a small clump of coconut fiber and twist it out to form a strand about 10 cm (4″) long.